defano/wyldcard/README.md

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string and converted to an integer, float, boolean, or list depending on the context of its use.
 Unlike Perl, however, HyperCard does not allow nonsensical conversions; adding 5 to "hello," for example, produces a syntax error.

+Apple's HyperTalk was case insensitive; keywords in this version are not.
+Thus, `the mouseLoc` returns the coordinates of the mouse, but `the MOUSELOC` yeilds an error.

 A simple script to prompt the user to enter their name then greet them might look like:

 ```